niHonkage/DocsLearning/en/getting-started/install-self-hosted/local-source-code.md

 4. Install the required dependencies:

-    Fusionworks API service uses [Poetry](https://python-poetry.org/docs/) to manage dependencies.
+    FusionWorks API service uses [Poetry](https://python-poetry.org/docs/) to manage dependencies.
 You can execute `poetry shell` to activate the environment.

     ```
     poetry env use 3.10